-- 16.2 a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will be displayed on the timing monitors. - Provided that such a message is displayed no later than five minutes after the race has finished the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 16.3 The stewards may impose any one of three penalties on any driver involved in an Incident: - a) A drive-through penalty.
-The driver must enter the pit lane and re-join the race without stopping; - b) A ten second time penalty.
-The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race. - c) a drop of any number of grid positions at the driver's next Event.
+- 16.2 a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will be displayed on the timing monitors. - Provided that such a message is displayed no later than five minutes after the race has finished the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 16.3 The stewards may impose any one of the penalties below on any driver involved in an Incident: - a) A drive-through penalty.
+The driver must enter the pit lane and re-join the race without stopping. - b) A ten second time penalty.
+The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race. - c) A time penalty - d) A drop of any number of grid positions at the driver's next Event. - e) A reprimand - f) Exclusion from the results. - g) Suspension from the driver's next Event.